eldipa/book-of-gehn/_posts/internet_scan/2021-09-19-IPv4-Scan-Part-II-Multiprobes-Analysis.md

 [previous post](/articles/2021/09/10/IPv4-Scan-Dataset-Preprocessing.html)
 **has** duplicated entries.
 These are scans to the same host and port but with a different timestamp.

+{% marginfigure 'Hist' 'assets/internet_scan/time_interval_hist.svg' 'Histogram of the interval between probes to the same host-port in seconds.' '' 'in-index-only' %}

 Questions like "which open port is more likely" will biased because the same host-port may be counted more than once.